twgallo13/shiekh-supplies/README.md

 - Simply delete your Spark.
 - Everything will be cleaned up — no traces left behind.

+## � Release Notes (v10.0.7)

+For comprehensive project documentation, specifications, and requirements, see [SupplySync Version 10.md](./SupplySync%20Version%2010.md).

+This document contains:

+- Complete system architecture and workflows
+- Role-based access control specifications
+- API schemas and telemetry contracts
+- Acceptance testing requirements
+- Development guidelines and standards

-## 📄 License For Spark Template Resources
+## �📄 License For Spark Template Resources

 The Spark Template files and resources from GitHub are licensed under the terms of the MIT license, Copyright GitHub, Inc.